ART, the ORGANISM, Loneliness, and Longing

 (1)(voiceover by (character) Mary Shannon at the end of an episode of “In Plain Sight.”)

-Things–all things–are, as we are becoming acutely aware, connected and when we ask WHY a person performs an otherwise inexplicable behavioral patterns, if we follow the path of connections, we can often say “BECAUSE THEY ARE LONELY.”
-This is implicit the biological need for SOCIALIZATION, the quality of which is our ability to manifest what is unique within us, our INDIVIDUATION. (look at A&O notes on individuation and socialization) …
+Things–all things–are, as we are becoming acutely aware, connected, and when we ask WHY a person performs an otherwise inexplicable behavioral pattern, if we follow the path of connections, we can often say “BECAUSE THEY ARE LONELY.”
+This is implicit in the biological need for SOCIALIZATION, the quality of which is our ability to manifest what is unique within us, our INDIVIDUATION.

 One of the catchphrases that we see often in Art & Organism refers to a need we can view as biologists: “to know and to be known” (balancing individuation and socialization throughout development)